aliakbermehedi1/aliakbermehedi1/README.md

 I'm a Front End Web developer who is passionate about making error-free websites and Web App.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintaining excellent communication.
 Most of the time I work with "React & React Nativ" but some technologies I enjoy working with include .Net, PHP as well as Python.

-Skills: HTML / CSS / JS / REACT NATIV /
+Skills: HTML / CSS / JS / REACT /

 - 🔭 I’m currently working on AKK System
 - 🌱 I’m currently learning javaScript, React, React Nativ, ERP, .NET